Qovery/documentation/website/docs/using-qovery/configuration/databases/mongodb.md

      website/docs/using-qovery/configuration/databases/mongodb.md.erb
 -->

-## Add a database to your application
+## Add a MongoDB database to your application

 To add a dedicated MongoDB instance to your existing application, simply add these lines to your configuration file: